russross/blackfriday/README.md

     some instances.
 It is safe on all utf-8 input.
 *   Fix `<section>` output
 *   Ordered list start number detection
+*   Correctly close document when there is no TOML titleblock

 License